jiaolyulu/kineticSculpture/club-spirit.md

 13. I think it's great.
 (Viola)
 14. A tool that we didn't know we have.(Dave)
 15. linkages change the way we vision our project.(Nick)
+16. Whatever is not moving is liteless.
+(Xiao)
+17. Bringing models to life is groovy.
+(Dave)
+18. Everything can move, except me and you :) (coco, philosopher)

 ### World Sculpture Racing Society